Angels Fall: Production history

 Angels Fall premiered Off-Broadway at the Circle Repertory Theatre on October 17, 1982 and closed on November 28, 1982.
 Directed by Marshall W. Mason, the production featured Barnard Hughes as Father William Doherty and Fritz Weaver as Niles Harris.
 The role of Father Doherty was written for Barnard Hughes.

 The play premiered on Broadway at the Longacre Theatre on January 18, 1983 for previews, officially on January 22, and closed on March 13, 1983 after 57 performances.
 Directed by Marshall W. Mason, scenic design was by John Lee Beatty with costumes by Jennifer von Mayrhauser, lighting by Dennis Parichy, sound by Chuck London, and original music by Norman L. Berman.
 The cast featured Weaver as Niles Harris, Nancy Snyder as Vita Harris, Danton Stone as Don Tabaha, Tanya Berezin as Marion Clay, Brian Tarantina as Salvatore Zappala, and Hughes as Father William Doherty.

 This play was commissioned and initially presented by the New World Festival Inc. in Miami, Florida on June 19, 1982, with Richard Seff as Father Doherty.

 Critical response

+Reviewing the play from Miami for The Boston Phoenix, Carolyn Clay remarked that the play "has two pretty good acts, five credible but highly theatrical characters (and one wife), and a striking central strategy: its inhabitants must choose how to live their lives in the shadow of the apocalypse — here represented by a nuclear-related accident just around the corner.
+What the play could use, and at this point won't get, is a new premise.
+The one it has is, alas, a little the worse for wear: disparate characters are stalled together at the crossroads of life where, tense and on edge, they beep at one another until someone spills his guts all over the intersection.
+Given that he chose to trap himself in such a formula, Wilson decorates the walls with aplomb."

 The reviewer for The Christian Science Monitor wrote: "Traditional in form, the play involves a contemporary phenomenon: the incidental threats posed by a nuclear age.
 But it is primarily about individual responsibility, vocation, and personal fulfillment ...
 Although Mr. Wilson's partial resolution of the central conflict seems rather too pat and predictable, the manner in which his characters reveal themselves to one another and the audience is theatrically engaging.
 Under Mr. Mason's sensitive guidance, the Circle Rep cast responds with winning conviction to the play's comic as well as its more touching moments, to the frequently sharp exchanges, and to the passages of Wilsonian eloquence."